pymupdf/PyMuPDF/docs/page.rst

 .. [#f5] The previous algorithm caused images to be **shrunk** to this intersection.
 Now the image can be anywhere on :attr:`Page.mediabox`, potentially being invisible or only partially visible if the cropbox (representing the visible page part) is smaller.

 .. [#f6] If you need to also see annotations or fields in the target page, you can try and convert the source PDF to another PDF using :meth:`Document.convert_to_pdf`.
 The underlying MuPDF function of that method will convert these objects to normal page content.
 Then use :meth:`Page.show_pdf_page` with the converted PDF page.

+.. [#f7] In PDF, an area enclosed by some lines or curves can have a property called "orientation".
+This is significant for switching on or off the fill color of that area when there exist multiple area overlaps - see discussion in method :meth:`Shape.finish` using the "non-zero winding number" rule.
+While orientation of curves, quads, triangles and other shapes enclosed by lines always was detectable, this has been impossible for "re" (rectangle) items in the past.
+Adding the orientation parameter now delivers the missing information.